Should I neuter my dog? Pros and cons of spaying the dogs

 So it’s up to you to decide.

-The veterinarian will tell you exactly when it’s best to spay or neuter the dog, since the right age affects the further consequences of the surgery.
+The vet will tell you exactly when it’s best to spay or neuter the dog, since the right age affects the further consequences of the surgery.
 The specialist will also tell you how to continue taking care of your spayed dog to prevent obesity and other negative consequences.

 Is it OK not to neuter your dog?